jivagoalves/puppet-vim/README.md

 # vim Puppet Module for Linux

-Install [vim](http://www.vim.org/) along with [vim-pathogen](https://github.com/tpope/vim-pathogen), an easy way to install vim bundles.
+Install [vim-pathogen](https://github.com/tpope/vim-pathogen), an easy way to install vim bundles.

 This is a fork from [boxen/puppet-vim](https://github.com/boxen/puppet-vim).
 The code was changed to consider a regular Linux box.

 ## Usage
-The following example will install vim, pathogen and the vim_bundle you specify in your ~/.vim/bundle directory
+The following example will install pathogen and the vim_bundle you specify in your ~/.vim/bundle directory

     include vim
     vim::bundle { [